 - If a family member has a nail or foot mycosis, wash all socks and towels at 60C to kill the fungi.

-- Do not scratch any lesion to avoid the mycosis to spread.
+- Do not scratch any lesion to avoid the mycosis spreading.

-- Keep your toenails short and clean to ensure protection of a fungal contamination.
+- Keep your toenails short and clean to ensure the protection of a fungal contamination.